We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fruits and vegetables are especially high in vitamin C and are a good way to increase your intake.

-Red peppers, oranges, grapefruit, and kiwifruit all contain the full recommended amount of vitamin C in just one serving.
+Red peppers, oranges, grapefruit, and kiwifruit all contain the full recommended daily amount of vitamin C in just one serving.

 Benefits of vitamin C for UTI